shader-slang/shader-slang.github.io/_posts/2025-08-08-slang-at-siggraph-2025.md

 ## Latest Slang Release

 We're also excited to announce our latest Slang release, which brings significant improvements and new features to the language.
-This release continues our commitment to making shader programming more accessible and powerful:
+This release continues our commitment to making shader programming more accessible and powerful: Slang Release [v2025.14.3](https://github.com/shader-slang/slang/releases/tag/v2025.14.3)

 We're also excited to announce our latest Slang release, which brings significant improvements and new features to the language, including: